nsd23387/nsd-platform-shell/replit.md

 It provides situational awareness into campaign lifecycle, readiness, and outcomes using governed M60 Campaign Management APIs.

-This UI **never initiates execution, approval, sourcing, or governance transitions**.
+This UI **never initiates execution, sourcing, or approval transitions**.
+The only permitted mutation is CampaignCreate, which creates a campaign in DRAFT state.
 All state transitions and execution occur in backend systems and are **observed, not controlled**, here.

 **M67-14 Exception**: Campaign creation (POST /campaign-create) is allowed.